Research Topic

 How do users construct product search queries and navigate search results on e-commerce sites?

-This study is based on extensive usability research on how users construct product search queries and navigate the results on e-commerce sites – condensed into 49 search UX guidelines.
+This study is based on extensive usability research on how users construct product search queries and navigate the results on e-commerce sites – condensed into 31 search UX guidelines.

 A group of users age 21-56 were recruited to test 19 leading e-commerce sites across 8 different verticals.
 Despite testing multi-million dollar sites, more than 700 search-specific usability issues arose during testing.
-All these issues have been analyzed and distilled into 49 guidelines on search usability.
+All these issues have been analyzed and distilled into 31 guidelines on search usability.

-From this research study you’ll learn exactly what users expect as they perform searches on e-commerce sites, what typically goes wrong in the process, why it goes wrong, and exactly what changes to make to avoid these issues.
+From this research study, you’ll learn exactly what users expect as they perform searches on e-commerce sites, what typically goes wrong in the process, why it goes wrong, and exactly what changes to make to avoid these issues.
 In short: how to design a high-performing search experience for your users.
 After all, if users can’t find what they are searching for, they can’t buy it from you.

-This page provides you an overview of our research specific to E-Commerce Search UX.
+This page provides you with an overview of our research specific to E-Commerce Search UX.
 All of this research is available as part of Baymard Premium.

 The current overall lacking state of e-commerce search shouldn’t be understood as “users cannot use search on the benchmarked sites.”
-However, it is a clear indication that e-commerce search isn’t as easy to use as it should be and that users’ search success rates can be improved dramatically on most sites – even when looking at 214 major e-commerce sites.
+However, it is a clear indication that e-commerce search isn’t as easy to use as it should be and that users’ search success rates can be improved dramatically on many sites – even when looking at 257 major e-commerce sites.
 Generally, a high prioritization of the search experience is needed to catch up with those few sites who have a years-long head start, but it is achievable.
 Furthermore, as the poor overall state of search is present within all industries, most sites will have an opportunity to create a true competitive advantage by offering a vastly superior search experience compared to that of their competitors.

 Since a poor-performing search experience can, aesthetically, look just as good as a high-performing search experience, gauging one’s own or a competitor’s search experience will require extensive testing and evaluation.